Bsilagunes/flutter-taslak/README.md

 -Passengers can press this button to make a call for assistance in cases of theft, lost items, or stolen belongings, alerting the police or airport personnel.
 Additionally, the program includes a control mechanism to prevent multiple calls and ensures that the emergency assistance call is made only once.

+1. CabinCrew Class: Represents the cabin crew members on the aircraft.
+Each cabin crew member is instantiated with a name and provides instructions to passengers during emergencies and assists them during evacuation processes.

+2. Pilot Class: Represents the pilot on the aircraft.
+The pilot provides emergency guidance to both the cabin crew and passengers, and initiates emergency landing procedures when necessary.

+3. EmergencyManagementSystem Class: Constructs the emergency management system for in-flight emergencies.
+It defines the roles of cabin crew members and the pilot within the system.
+This class provides a function to initiate emergency procedures.

+4.	initiateEmergencyProcedures() Function: Simulates the initiation of emergency procedures.
+During execution, cabin crew members and the pilot provide instructions to passengers and initiate the evacuation process.